ikvmnet/ikvm/src/IKVM.Sdk/README.md

 # IKVM - Java Virtual Machine for .NET (SDK)

+> **Warning**
+> IKVM fails to properly build assemblies under a TFM > `netcoreapp3.1`.
+Until this is resolved, you can use `netcoreapp3.1` to access the Java assembly in a library that you access from other TFMs.

 This project contains the build infrastructure required for referencing Java libraries from .NET projects.

 Install the `IKVM.Sdk` package in a project that wants to reference Java libraries.
 Use the `JavaReference` `ItemGroup`